Emergency Animal Disease

 Risk of foot & mouth disease and lumpy skin disease

 These emergency animal diseases have recently been reported in countries close to our international borders.
 This is a stark reminder of the risk that exotic diseases play and our shared role in protecting our agricultural industry.

 Your support is essential to protect NSW’s clean reputation and ensure ongoing market access.

-It is critical that:
+It is critical that you:

-- that you check your animals regularly
+- CHECK: Check your animals regularly

 Biosecurity is a shared responsibility and landholders need to actively monitor for these diseases and report any suspected cases.

 Effective surveillance, early detection, transparent reporting, and rapid response mechanisms are key to preventing and controlling emergency animal diseases.

 Know what to look for.

 Landholders need to actively monitor livestock for signs of emergency animal diseases.
 The information below will help you identify and report suspect cases: